chph-xyz/slightlyFasterMapRF5/README.md

 what does this mod do?
 - slightly speed up map navigations (snappy inputs)
 - the warp list fade effect lasts 0.15 seconds. this mod reduces it to 0 seconds.
-- while navigating the warp menu, there is a 0.5s delay before hitting confirm. this mod reduces it to 0 seconds.
+- when navigating the warp menu, there is a 0.5s delay before hitting confirm. this mod reduces it to 0 seconds.

 instruction:
 - install MelonLoader v0.6.6 for Rune Factory 5